cedricbatailler/JSmediation/cran-comments.md

 This is a patch release.

-Some of the functions used internally became incompatible with the glue class some of our character variables had.
-Because of this, one of the main function was broken.
-Problematic variables are now coerced to characters which solving the problem.
+Minor changes include an update of testhat to edition 3, new tests, and we now publicize the pkgdown website within change.

+We also fix a problem with how the `add_index` behavior when the model was a `modertated_mediation` and `stage = "total"`.

 ## Test environments
-* local macosR install, R 3.6.1
+* local macOS R install, R 4.1.0
-* R-hub via `rhub::check_for_cran()`
-* ubuntu 16.04 (on travis-ci)
+* GitHub Actions (macOS-latest): release
+* GitHub Actions (windows-latest): relaese
-* win-builder (old, release, andisnt devel)
+* GitHub Actions (ubuntu-20.04): release, devel

 ## R CMD check results